62Bytes/Touch-Client/README.md

 For Details and to report Issues related to The Pc Server you can visit [Touch-Server](<https://github.com/62Bytes/Touch-Server>)

-## Current Stage of Client App : ALPHA
+## Current Stage of Client App : BETA
-The App is currently in alpha, So if you find any issue or a bug related to `Touch-Client`, I request you to report it
+The App is currently in beta, So if you find any issue or a bug related to `Touch-Client`, I request you to report it

 You can report issues at [Issues tracker](</issues>), So that we could track and fix it as fast as possible.